DLorenzoLaguno17/The-Cliffborn-Islands/README.md

 ## Special mechanics

 You can push yourself into the air once for each time you leave the ground.
 That means double jump when you leave the gound with a hop or one jump if you are already in a free fall.

+Using the hook on the air won't let you move neither backwards nor forwards with A or D keys, and might leave you in the middle of the abyss, so use it wisely.

+## Innovation

+We have implemented a hook which you may use to overcome the level.
+If it collides with a wall, it moves the player towards it, and if it collides with an enemy, it attracts the enemy to the player.

 ## Credits